SegersIan/blog/blog/_posts/2024-07-23-writing-clearly.md

 It's almost industry-wide knowledge that the first solution is rarely the best solution, same for expressing complex ideas some language:

 * Iteration deepens your understanding on a subject because it forces you to re-examine and re-think aspects of that subject.
-* Iteration enhances creativity as you continiously try to seek better ways to expressing ideas or finding solutions.
+* Iteration enhances creativity as you continuously try to seek better ways to express ideas or find solutions.
 * Writing (code) is a process, not a product.

 As you iterate, do keep these tips in mind to remain productive:

-* Break down the problem or the tasks allowing for lightweight iterations, allowing for smaller, managable incremental improvements.
+* Break down the problem or the tasks allowing for lightweight iterations, allowing for smaller, manageable incremental improvements.
-* Don't overdo it, perfection is not the goal, make sure that each iterations still adds sizeable value.
+* Don't overdo it, perfection is not the goal, make sure that each iteration still adds sizable value.
-* Take a mental breaks between iterations of minutes, hours, days based on the scope, deadline and importance.
+* Take a mental break between iterations of minutes, hours, days based on the scope, deadline and importance.
 * Iterate on the overall scope (e.g. overall structure) as well as on local parts (wording, sentence structure, ...).

 ### Blog, Teach, Talk, Explain